 How does the charity get the money?

+We’re proud to partner with Charities Trust who allow us to support 18,000 charities.
 All donations flow from donor to charity through a fully-certified payment scheme organised by our payment provider QixPay Ltd and their Acquiring Bank partners Allied Irish Bank (AIB) and Elavon.